tabletseeker/ytfzf_prime/README.md

 ## ytfzf_prime
-A working update of the popular terminal tool ytfzf for searching and watching Youtube videos with a thumbnail display and without ads or privacy concerns.
+A working update of the popular terminal tool ytfzf for searching and watching Youtube videos with a thumbnail display, custom invidious instance and without ads or privacy concerns.
 This project utilizes an alpine:edge Docker Container that includes an updated (fully working) version of ytfzf featuring all expected custmization options, X11 forwarding to display mpv on the host and a full invidious implementation to ensure optimal speed, realiability and privacy.